qdingqim/Pac-mo/docs/final.md

 ```
 __- Avoiding the monster:__

 At the same time, by detecting the distance between player and monster, the player tries to turn around before it was caught by the monster.
-This is because we do not want the mission start again and again.
-Because after the agent get the gold in the cell, there is no more gold reward when the second time agent get there.
-If the player dies, then the gold would be reset, which makes the q_value for the cell accumulate extreme high and makes q_table not accurate.
-Therefore avoiding players die can actually improve Q_learning in some extent.
+This is because we do not want the mission to restart repeatedly.
+After resetting the map, the number of golds would be reset, which makes the q_value for the cell accumulate extreme high and makes q_table not accurate.
+Therefore avoiding players from death can actually improve Q_learning in some extent.

 <div style="text-align:center"><img src ="https://github.com/qdingqim/Pac-mo/raw/master/docs/final_deco/avoid.png" /></div>